 About the Editor

 Jennifer Chang Hetterly is a Palo Alto native and community leader who is passionate about the importance of civic engagement to good government.
 A former Clinton Administration official, Jennifer knows from experience that in order to achieve balanced and lasting policy solutions, the people most affected must have a seat at the table.
-She has walked the walk locally, applying her skills and energies to advance community interests in local policy-making for the past 13 years.
+She has walked the walk locally, applying her skills and energies to advance community interests in Palo Alto policy-making for over 14 years.

 Jennifer was a member of the Citizen Advisory Committee for the Comprehensive Plan Update and former Chair of both the Palo Alto Parks and Recreation Commission and the Cubberley Community Advisory Committee, Facilities subcommittee.
 She also served extensively in PTA and Site Council leadership for the PAUSD.